 The long-term goal is to explain how the immune system influences PD-associated brain changes, which may represent a novel mechanism and an avenue for treating neurodegenerative diseases.

-Age-related changes in inflammation and metabolism in peripheral tissues and the brain have been implicated as risk factors for neurodegenerative diseases including Alzheimer’s disease, Parkinson’s disease, and Alzheimer’s disease-related dementia.
-Importantly, inflammation associated with age and metabolic syndromes does not resemble the classical inflammatory responses that are the critical processes for normal tissue homeostasis, instead, it remains as low-grade, sustained in the long time period, and promotes damaging and can lead to various pathological conditions.
-However, the detailed mechanisms of how age-related inflammation and associated-metabolic changes affect the onset and/or progression of the neurodegeneration have not been elucidated.
-Previously, I have identified a novel regulator of microglia activation and neuroinflammation, Regulator of G-protein Signaling (RGS) 10, and its neuroprotective effect on the nigrostriatal pathway.
-We showed the level of RGS10 in microglia significantly decreased with age.
-1) We are currently investigating studies as follows: 1) Does RGS10 play a protective role in metabolic disorders by maintaining glucose tolerance and insulin sensitivity?
-2) Does the loss of RGS10 with aging exaggerate chronic inflammation, metabolic syndromes and cognitive deficits in the CNS?
-3) What are the detailed mechanism of RGS10 in modulating glucose homeostasis and inflammation in microglia and its role in synuclein-induced inflammation and neurotoxicity?
+Age-related changes in inflammation and metabolism in peripheral tissues and the brain have been implicated as risk factors for neurodegenerative diseases.
+Importantly, inflammation associated with age and metabolic syndromes does not resemble the classical inflammatory responses that are the critical processes for normal tissue homeostasis, instead, it remains as low-grade, sustained in a long time period, and promotes damaging and can lead to various pathological conditions.
+However, the detailed mechanisms of how age-related inflammation and associated-metabolic changes affect the onset and/or progression of neurodegeneration have not been elucidated.
+Previously, I have identified the Regulator of G-protein Signaling 10 (RGS10) as a key regulator of microglia activation and neuroinflammation, and its neuroprotective effect on the nigrostriatal pathway.
+Our overarching hypothesis is that age-associated stresses reduce the level of microglial homeostatic protein, RGS10, consequently switches the phenotype to neurodegenerative microglia.
+We are currently investigating its role in age-associated chronic inflammation, metabolic syndromes, and cognitive deficits in the CNS.
+We also develop microglia-specific nanoparticles carrying RGS10 to restore microglial homeostasis to enhance amyloid fibril clearance and provide neuroprotection in synuclein-induced inflammation and neurotoxicity.

 Lee Lab in the News